December 9, 2022

 The steps of our VR application are as follows: in the first step we grab either of both bricks.
 In the second and last step, we place either the blue or the pink brick into the target position.
-Please note that to automatically activate the second step Snap brick after you complete the first step (either by grabbing the blue brick or the pink brick), you need to create a second path between the first and second steps in the Workflow Editor.
+Please note that to automatically activate the second step Snap brick after you complete the first step (either by grabbing the blue brick or the pink brick), you need to create a second path between the first and second steps in the Process Editor.
 The final result of the workflow looks like this:

-You can find further help on how to use the VR Builder GUI in the tutorial on the Workflow Editor.
+You can find further help on how to use the VR Builder GUI in the tutorial on the Process Editor.
 Also, both the blue and the pink bricks are made grabbable, whereas only the blue brick has a snappable property, as well.
 If you are not familiar with how to grab and snap objects in VR, please read the introductory tutorial about snap zones.

 So far it is only possible to snap the blue brick in the existing snap zone - the Blue Brick_SnapZone.
 However, it is not yet possible to snap the pink brick into the same snap zone.
 Our goal now is to snap the pink brick into the existing snap zone and not a new one.
 To snap the pink brick into the Blue Brick_SnapZone, we need to add a Snappable property to the pink brick and reference the blue brick's snap zone.

 Like before with the blue brick, we use the Fix it button to add the needed properties automatically.
 Then, add another Snap Object condition to the other transition and reference the pink brick.
 Then, press again the Fix it button.
 Since we don't want to snap the pink brick into a new snap zone, but into the existing one, we need to reference the Blue Brick_SnapZone as the Zone to snap into.